 NEMO Science Center (Stimulate your brain)

 Starting from Central Station, just walk to the east about 8 minutes to the NEMO Science Center (look for the large ship shaped building, just beyond the public library).
 It’s great to get there right when they open, as it isn’t as crowded.
 (Free entry with iamsterdam).
 Let me just say, we had a blast here and we would have without the kids too.
+For anyone with active kids, this is an Amsterdam must see or do.
 This is a very hands-on and interactive science center.
 We had fun playing with chain reactions, working on a factory line and checking out DNA.
 We also loved understanding circuits, puberty, solar energy and even taking IQ and personality tests.
 Time to get wet in the water world and learn how to purify water as well as learning about the power of water.
 They also have an interactive lab, where you get to perform educational experiments.
 It was great fun for us all.
 Don’t forget to visit the roof top terrace in the summer!
 If you have kids under 10, you may want to skip the Amsterdam Dungeon and substitute with the Artis Royal Zoo (free entry with iamsterdam).
 It is just a 10-15 minute walk from the NEMO Science Center and great for the kids to run around outdoors.
 This was one of our favorite things to do in Amsterdam.

 The Amsterdam Dungeon (Stimulate your heart)